 Content Covered Here

 Love sweet treat and dessert recipes?
-Check out our tasty apple strawberry crisp, sourdough apple cake, chocolate chip cookies, pumpkin spice twist, and Bisquick blueberry cobbler recipes.
+Check out our tasty apple strawberry crisp, sourdough discard coffee cake, chocolate chip cookies, and blueberry cobbler using Bisquick recipes.

-- Bisquick Original Baking Mix – This is the base of this recipe.
-But if you don’t have one on hand, check our guide below for a DIY baking mix.
+- Bisquick Original Baking Mix: This is the base of this recipe.
+But if you don’t have any in the pantry, check our Pro Tip below to make your own.

-- Milk – This adds richness to our homemade funnel cake.
+- Milk: This adds richness.
 You can also use almond milk or soy milk if you prefer.

-- Eggs – Used as the binding agent.
-If you don’t have one in stock, you can use mashed banana as a substitute.
+- Eggs: are the binding agent.
+If you don’t have one in stock, you can substitute mashed banana.

-- Vanilla extract – This is used for enhancing the flavors of this recipe.
-You can also use almond extract as a substitute.
+- Vanilla extract: enhances the flavors of this recipe.
+You can also substitute almond extract.

 - Optional toppings: powdered sugar, whipped cream, and cinnamon sugar.